 - 5. How far can I travel and still get mileage paid by the insurance company?

 - 6. How mileage reimbursement fits with your overall claim

-Any time an employee is examined by a doctor for their California work injury, he or she is entitled to be reimbursed for the miles to and from the examination.1 This applies to all types of medical treatment including physical therapy, chiropractic treatment, and prescriptions.2
+Any time an employee is examined by a doctor for their California work injury, he or she is entitled to be reimbursed for the miles to and from the examination.1 “Medical mileage reimbursement” comprises transportation costs to and from all types of medical treatment including physical therapy, chiropractic treatment, and prescriptions.2

-These are part of “reasonable transportation fees” and includes parking and tolls.3
+These are part of “reasonable transportation fees” and includes parking and bridge tolls.3

 You can also be reimbursed for having to attend your deposition.4

-The rate for mileage reimbursement for 2018 is 54.5 cents per mile.5 The rate changes every year.6
+The mileage reimbursement rate for 2021 is 56 cents per mile.5 The standard mileage rate changes every year.6

 Once your mileage request has been submitted, your insurance company has sixty days to make the payment.7 8